red-catus/2024CyberDefenseChallenge.github.io/D8. Yara Analysis/Yara Analysis.md

 ### NOTE:

-After solving this, I admit that there was something bugging me about this target.
-During one of my overthinking and deep dives into solving this problem, I went back to challenge D6.
+After solving this, there was something bugging me about this target.
+During one of my deep dives into solving this problem, I went back to challenge D6.
 Since then I have been trying to tie this target to that downloaded exe in D6.
 I've used HEX dumps from the packet bytes in the PCAP file and they were true...
-But there should be something else that might tie this 2 challenges together?
+But is there something else that might tie these 2 challenges together?

-Thus, the conspiracy theories began flooding my mind.
 Was my target the file from D6?!
 While trying different combinations, I found that the filesize written in the strelka file 5328201 was producing FALSE results.
 It's understandable considering the strelka file was that of a file SIMILAR to the target, not THE target.
 However, when I use filesize < 5328201, I get a TRUE result.
-This along with the AnyDesk strings being found in our target made me think that the target file might have been something I've come across before.

 ![7th](https://github.com/user-attachments/assets/bc02c704-bebd-49b5-9140-a59c1648fe16)

-In Challenge D6, I figured out that the suspicious download was an executable: Anydesk.exe!
-Keeping this in mind, I looked at the PCAP file once again and found that the content length was VERY close to what's been reported in strelka.
+I looked at the PCAP file from challenge D6 once again and found that the content length was VERY close to what's been reported in strelka.
 It was **5328200**!

 ![4th](https://github.com/user-attachments/assets/409248dc-cb64-4e70-a2a0-8acf42336532)